ShaAnder/WeRevo/README.md

 - I also used `#f5f5f5` & `#000000` as the primary and secondary colours used for the sites text. as these are the most common you will generally see in webdesign

+- Finally, and later in development I oped to look into incorporating greens for a more pleasant color we had `#E1F0DA` `#D4E7C5` `#BFD8AF` `#99BC85` to choose from and used them in some places for added accessibility.

 <img src="documentation/color-hex-purple.jpg" width=300px>
 <img src="documentation/color-hex-green.png" width=330px>